krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 The connective tissue is no longer the task itself, or the process steps it
 followed, or who was working on it, but a continuous, observable *thread of
-presence*—through all of them, moving through time, crossing boundaries—a
-mathematical representation of history.
+presence*—through all of them, moving through time, interacting, crossing boundaries—a mathematical representation of history.

 With the presence calculus, these threads and their interactions across time
 and space can now be measured, dissected, and analyzed as first-class
 constructs—built on a remarkably simple primitive—the presence.

-# The heart of the matter
+## The heart of the matter

 At its core, the calculus exploits the difference between the two independent
 statements—“The task started development on Monday” and “The task completed